nikunjsanghai/Introduction_to_Programming_Cplusplus/Week2/Homework2_help.md

 **Why is this question a good hint for Problem 1 and Problem 2?**

 #### Problem 1
-Question is asking you to eliminate the , in a number ranging from 1,000 ro 999,999.
+Question is asking you to eliminate the , in a number ranging from 1,000 to 999,999.
 Remember by the limitation placed within the range of numbers being from 1,000 to 999,999.
 The input is said to have a minimum of 5 characters 1,000 has 5 characters in it, including the ",".
 So we know there is a set interval of 4 characters where the last 3 digits will always be present.
 The total length can found by using .length() function.
 Should be enough hint to solve the question.

 #### Problem 2
 Prof's Hints are extremely useful.